 The Art of Dehydrating Foods

-What you are paying for is faster drying and greater consistency in the final product.
-Bodkin said that in terms of what you might want to experiment with first, he recommends apples, bananas, and pears.
+Bodkin recommends apples, bananas, and pears in terms of foods you might want to experiment with first.
 “Asian pears, for example, have such a high sugar content, you basically end up with a confection.”
-He also likes widely experimenting and has dried watermelon, figs, and kiwis.
+He also likes experimenting widely and has dried figs, kiwis, and even watermelon!

 Less expensive models can produce some uneven results.
-You want to make sure your product is neither too wet nor too dried.
-“You don’t want to end up with something you can crack a tooth on, nor do you want a gloppy mess,” said Bodkin.
-With less expensive models you will also need to check your dehydrating goodies at least once an hour until you get a feel for how quickly the process is moving on depending on what you are drying.
-Plan on starting the process earl yin the day as it can take ten or more hours for dehydrating.
-The more moisture, the longer it will take to dry properly.
-Bodkin said that apples dry quickly which make them ideal to experiment with first.
+Make sure your product is neither too wet nor too dried.
+“You don’t want to end up with something you can crack a tooth on, nor do you want a gloppy mess,” cautions Bodkin.
+With cheaper units, you'll also need to check your dehydrating goodies at least once an hour until you get a feel for how quickly the process is moving.
+Plan on starting the process early in the day as it can take ten or more hours.
+The more moisture, the longer your foods will take to dry properly.
+Apples dry quickly which makes them ideal to experiment with first.

 So here’s Bodkin’s secret: take what you have dried off the trays when it is still slightly damp, and store in a rolled up, tightly sealed and stapled paper bag.
 The magic that happens, Bodkin discloses, is that the items that are a little too moist balance out those that are a little too dry.
 Bodkin recommends letting the product “cure” for about a week before transferring to storage containers.

 Storage is critical.
 The one problem you can run into with dehydrated foods is infestation by worms and pantry moths.
 Bodkin warns even if you have your product stored in a glass jar, if the lid is compromised, he has witnessed moths managing to get in.
 Glass jars with a good seals are best for storage.
 Ideally, store jars in the refrigerator or triple-wrap the product in plastic and place in the freezer.